 For three big reasons:

-First, it will help mimic the floaty-ness that you experience while wearing a wet-suit or even a swimskin in competition.
+First, it will help mimic the floaty-ness that you experience while wearing a wet-suit or even a swimskin in a competition.
 Things like your distance per stroke and stroke rate change depending on the suit you are wearing, so wearing neoprene swim shorts in training can help you better train the way you are going to race.

 Training with a wet-suit at the pool may seem like the obvious thing to do, but by working out in a wet-suit in a warm pool you run the real risk of over-heating.